 - Loans over $5,000.
 Lenders offering loans of this amount, excluding Authorised Deposit-taking Institutions (ADIs) are restricted to charging a rate of 48% p.a. which needs to include all fees and charges.

 What if I need another payday loan?

 Most payday lenders will allow their customers to borrow from them more than once if they prove themselves to be a responsible borrower.
 Some lenders, such as Nimble, make it easy for people to repeatedly take out loans with them by providing them with "members benefits".
-These benefits include a member's area that makes it easy to apply and a Nimble debit card through which customers can receive instantaneous loans.
+These benefits include a member's area that makes it easy to apply.
 Be aware that payday loans are not long-term financial solutions and repeat borrowing of payday loans may end up being financially damaging.

 Have more questions?

 How much can I borrow?

 This depends on the amount a lender offers and what the applicant can afford.
 If someone is a first-time borrower, they may be restricted to a slightly lower amount than the lender's maximum available.